denis-migdal/SBrython/README.md

 - [ ] Python code parsing to produce AST.
 - [ ] Documentation (style+markdown+complete)
 - [ ] Better editor :
+    - [ ] Twice exec, one with runtime type checks
     - [ ] make asserts that will be only be performed in SBrython (no Brython)
     - [ ] split unit tests (resume + split output)
         - [ ] output : accordeon (closed if success, open first error/fail) + highlight first error.